adaptive-democracy/hopeful-path/persistent-democracy-talk/slides.md

 # would still dramatically change society

-it's tempting to think through how this system would work given the current composition of our society but common resource taxes would prevent the kinds of inequalities that exist in our society today people wouldn't be fighting for a limited amount of housing, more housing would get built things like cooperatives would easily out-compete for-profits
+- billionaires wouldn't just buy everything
+- it's likely billionaires couldn't exist anymore
+- people wouldn't fight over housing, more would get built
+- cooperatives would easily out-compete for-profits

 ---

 # A note about taxes in general

 we should only tax things that create negative externalities or otherwise burden society

 - common resource taxes (owning something prevents others from owning it)
 - wealth taxes (being substantially more wealthy than others is structurally dangerous)